Last Updated: 21 August, 2023

 For more detailed info, check out Tips for flying to Hong Kong (discoverhongkong.com)

-• Proof of health insurance covering Covid-19 treatment is no longer required.
+• Proof of Covid vaccination, negative PCR test result and health insurance covering Covid-19 treatment is no longer required to enter Indonesia.
+Face masks too, are no longer required.

 • Travellers from a list of 86 selected countries may opt to enter with Visa on Arrival (VoA) instead of a sponsored visa.